 Governments, Terrorist Groups, and Constituencies in Conflict

-Using a multimethod approach based on exclusive interviews and focus groups from Turkey and large N original data from around the world, Seden Akcinaroglu and Efe Tokdemir present the first systematic empirical analysis of the ways in which the terrorist group, the government, and the citizens relate to each other in a triadic web of action.
-They study the nonviolent actions of terrorist groups toward their constituencies, the non-violent actions of governments toward terrorists, and the nonviolent actions of governments toward the terrorist group’s constituencies.
+Using a multimethod approach based on exclusive interviews and focus groups from Turkey and large N original data from around the world, Seden Akcinaroglu and Efe Tokdemir present the first systematic empirical analysis of the ways in which terrorist groups, the government, and the citizens relate to each other in a triadic web of action.
+They study the nonviolent actions of terrorist groups toward their constituencies, the nonviolent actions of governments toward terrorists, and the nonviolent actions of governments toward the terrorist group’s constituencies.
 By investigating the causes, targets, and consequences of accommodative actions, this book sheds light on an important, but generally ignored, aspect of terrorism: interactive nonviolent strategies.

 Available for sale worldwide

 Add to Cart

 - EPUB: Adobe Digital Editions e-book (DRM Protected)